A Contradiction at the Heart of Stallman's Free Software Argument

-But let’s say, for the sake of argument, that Stallman can smoothen out that friction.
-Let’s say that the scenario with the studio executive seems wrong intuitively but is not wrong upon deliberation.
-Stallman holds that it is wrong to exert control over a program once you’ve written it.
+Let’s say that the scenario with the studio executive, if it seems wrong intuitively, still is not wrong upon deliberation.
+Stallman thinks no one can own a piece of software – that it’s unethical for a programmer to exert control over a program once they’ve written it.
 But the GNU General Public License (which I like) does exactly this.
 It restricts people in the way that they use the licensed program.
-GPL-3, the latest of them, does this in a variety of ways, by requiring the user to:
+GPLv3, the latest of them, does this in a variety of ways, by requiring the user to:

 - include information about where to find the original software,